ElectricMaxxx/SonataDoctrinePhpcrAdminBundle/docs/reference/document_tree.rst

         )) ?>

 .. note::
-    To use the configuration for Symfony < 3.4 you you should use the single colon (:) notation to define controller
+    To use the configuration for Symfony < 3.4 you should use the single colon (:) notation to define controller
     actions: ``sonata.admin.doctrine_phpcr.tree_controller:treeAction``

 .. _`CmfTreeBrowserBundle`: http://symfony.com/doc/master/cmf/bundles/tree_browser/introduction.html